 “[RPA programs allow] people to work less on time-consuming and monotonous work and more on rewarding and value-adding work, especially where social and customer interaction is a pivotal part of the job.
 This shift will result in an increased demand for higher skilled and digital savvy workers, as humans and virtual workers work harmoniously together.”

 For Simson, using AI for RPA programs isn’t simply about transferring laborious tasks from humans to robots; she feels as though this technology has the potential to do a better job than humans ever could.
-And having deployed the Albert AI within the RedBalloon business, the proof is in the pudding.
+And having deployed the Albert AI within the RedBalloon business (part of Big Red Group), the proof is in the pudding.